 DEFERRED OUTFLOWS AND INFLOWS OF RESOURCES - The Authority records deferred outflows or inflows of resources for the consumption or acquisition of net position that is applicable to a future reporting period and will not be reported as an outflow (expense) or inflow (revenue) until then.
-The financial statements reflect deferred outflows and inflows of resources recorded for unamortized losses and gains on refunding of debt, deferred outflows and inflows of resources related to pensions and other post-employment benefits, and deferred inflows of resources related to property tax revenue and leases.
+The financial statements reflect deferred outflows and inflows of resources recorded for unamortized losses/gains on refunding of debt, pensions and other post-employment benefits; and deferred inflows of resources related to property tax revenue and leases.